How your employer must consult you

 - details of any agency workers they’re using

-The role of trade union or employee representatives
+What trade union or employee representatives can do

-Trade union or employee representatives represent you in the consultation with your employer.
+Trade union or employee representatives represent you in the collective consultation with your employer.

 They do this by: